ZhukovAlexander/easy-lambda/README.md

 # λambdify - feel yourserlf like an AWS Lambda God
 [![PyPI version](https://badge.fury.io/py/lambdify.svg)](https://badge.fury.io/py/lambdify)

-**lambdify** allows you to create AWS Lambda function directly from the python code.
+**lambdify** is a tool that turns any python callable into an AWS Lambda function.
+Create, update and call your lambdas **directly from python**.

 Just like that:

 install *lambdify*...